lsioctl/postslab/README.md

 - env and gitignore to avoid expose app secrets
 - test FE when not authenticated
 - is switch interesting for react-router ?
+- ~~where to store the JWT~~ HTTP only cookie
+- related to: if in header authorization: bearer JWT. this one does not depend on CORS (cookies are)

 ### BackEnd